MIDSUMMER CONSERVATORY PROGRAMME

 Fees for BADA’s summer programmes are not eligible for payment under the federal loan system nor do they qualify as higher education expenses under the 529 plan as they are not credit bearing.
 Unfortunately, BADA is not in a position to assist in the retention of any additional outside grant or loan assistance.

-• Each year, BADA offers scholarship support to the Midsummer Conservatory Program donated by the Norman Ayrton Scholarship Trust.
+• Each year, BADA offers scholarship support to the Midsummer Conservatory Programme donated by the Norman Ayrton Scholarship Trust.
 Established by the bequest of BADA’s first Dean, Norman Ayrton, the Trust works to advance education in the arts.
 Norman believed that all talented students should have access to the highest-quality drama training and established the Trust so that financial need is not an obstacle to attending the Midsummer Conservatory Program.

 To apply, MCP applicants must express need for financial support on their application.
 All students who do so will be considered for a Norman Ayrton Scholarship.
 Scholarship determinations are made based solely on the audition.